Book Banning

 Fighting Back Against Book Bans

-Recently, the Authors Guild, along with other free speech organizations and individuals, has been a plaintiff in litigations to strike down legislation in Arkansas and Texas that would unconstitutionally limit access to certain books based upon their subject matter or characters, as well as the ability of authors from underserved communities to get their voices heard by younger readers.
-The enforcement of these laws has been preliminarily enjoined, but there are other pending bills that may become laws, and which also need to be guarded against.
+The Authors Guild, along with other free speech organizations and individuals, recently became a plaintiff in litigations to strike down legislation in Florida, Arkansas, and Texas that would unconstitutionally limit access to certain books based on their subject matter or characters as well as limit the ability of authors from underserved communities to have their voices heard by younger readers.
+Enforcement of the Arkansas and Texas laws has been preliminarily enjoined and the Florida lawsuit is in its early stages, but there are pending bills in other states that could become law that also need guarding against.

 The federal government, through the Department of Education’s Office for Civil Rights, is also working to protect students from having their educations negatively impacted by book bans.
-For example, this could be when students feel like they can no longer use or benefit from school libraries because prohibitions against books that address (or even mention) characters and issues that students relate to make them feel unwelcome.
+For example, the office could get involved when students feel like they can no longer use or benefit from school libraries because prohibitions against books that address (or even mention) characters and issues that students relate to make them feel unwelcome.
 The Department of Education will investigate complaints from anyone about book bans that create a hostile learning environment for students.

 Click Here to Read Our Principle Against Book Banning as Voted on by the Authors Guild Council